Jinglemisk/farkle/README.md

 Each player throws one die to determine the round order.
 The player who scored the highest (6) wins, and it goes clockwise from there.
 The following explains how one player completes their turn:

 - The player with their turn rolls all of their six die at once.
 - After each throw, at least one scoring die must be set aside to continue the turn.
-This is called a “pre-bank”.
+This is called a "pre-bank".
 - The player may then either end their turn and bank the score accumulated so far or continue to throw the remaining dice.
 - If the player has scored all six dice they have, they have "hot dice" and may continue their turn with a new throw of all six dice, adding to the score they have already accumulated.
     - In this case, the points that have been